Due diligence is a procedure that entails:

 - To identify the future of business: To make informed decisions, the information gathered during this process should be reported.
 By reviewing the Due Diligence report, one can determine how the company plans to earn additional income (both monetary and non-monetary).
 As a result, it serves as a handy reference for understanding the state of affairs at the time of purchase/sale, etc. Ultimately, the goal is to get an accurate understanding of how the business will perform.

-To identify future Legal risk: There may be risks entrenched inside the target firm that might become troublesome after the merger, in addition to the risks connected with finalizing the acquisition.
+To identify future Legal risks: There may be risks entrenched inside the target firm that might become troublesome after the merger, in addition to the risks connected with finalizing the acquisition.
 Furthermore, these risks may include outstanding litigation, permission on pending intellectual property such as patents, trademarks, and other forms of intellectual property, tax and other government responsibilities, and so on.

 Due diligence provides a superficial understanding of the target company to the acquiring company.
 Thus, businesses may not succeed at all times as a result.